OfficeDev/office-js-docs-pr/docs/outlook/insert-data-in-the-body.md

     }
 });

-// Insert data at the current cursor position. function setItemBody() {
+// Inserts data at the current cursor position. function setItemBody() {
     // Identify the body type of the mail item. item.body.getTypeAsync((asyncResult) => {